 How to get thicker hair naturally?
 You could get some extensions to fill out your thin hair.
 Or maybe you could spend tons of money on products that claim to give your hair the volume you crave.
 But the truth is that there are some natural ways to get thicker hair that won’t have you breaking the bank.
 Check out these natural suggestions for how to get thicker hair.

 1. Scalp Care

-The follicles in our scalp are where hair originates.
+The follicles in our scalp area where hair originates.
 So it makes good sense to pay attention to the scalp when trying to grow thicker hair.
-Using a scalp scrub, deep conditioners and clarifying shampoo may be helpful.
+Using a scalp scrub, deep conditioners, and clarifying shampoo may be helpful.

 When researching how to get thicker hair, you’ll probably come across hair and nail growth supplements.
 The truth is that adding supplements to your health regimen can do more than help you achieve a thick, lush head of hair, but they can also help boost your overall health.
 Biotin and fatty acids are just a few of the nutrients that your hair needs to grow optimally.

 3. Aloe Vera

 With regular use, aloe vera juice or gel can thicken your hair over time.
 It can be applied directly to the hair and scalp.
 Some people will apply it to their hair, allowing it to sit for 30 to 60 minutes before rinsing it out.
 Others prefer to use natural hair care products that contain aloe.
 Because aloe is such a mild and beneficial plant, it can be mixed with olive, castor, or coconut oil to increase the benefits.

 Maintaining a healthy diet is important for your overall well-being, but it also impacts the health of your hair.
 A balanced diet that is rich in vitamins, minerals, healthy fats, and proteins is the foundation on which you can build thicker and stronger hair upon.
 Eat plenty of fruits, vegetables, and whole grains, and be sure to drink enough water.